Otumian-empire/swift-python/exercise2.md

 ## Type hinting

-Python has a way hinting the type of data passed into a variable.
+Python has a way of hinting the type of data passed into a variable.
 This is done by annotating the variable.
 It follows this format, `var_name:type=value` .
-Note that this is not neccearily something you really should do - not compulsory.
+Note that this is not neccearily something we really should do - not compulsory.
 It will help catch some error though.
-It is your choice to use it.
+We the developers ( the team) decide whether we would like to use it or not.

 ``` Python
 age:int = 34